VPN Infrastructure Exposed

 Methodology

-This analysis uses four layers of public data:
+This analysis uses four layers of public data, cross-checked against a fifth independent dataset:

 - VPN server IPs: Extracted from the Netify VPN server database for all 50 tracked providers.
 IPs converted to /24 network blocks for comparison.